flozz/rivalcfg/README.rst

   * Rival 3 support improved:

-    * Colors can now be defined separatly
+    * Colors can now be defined separately
     * Button mapping support implemented
     * Light effects support implemented

 * **4.0.0:**

   * Full rewrite of most parts of the software
-  * Mice are now grouped by family to reduce code duplication
+  * Mice are now grouped by families to reduce code duplication
   * Improved udev support on Linux:

     * Dynamically generate udev rules instead of maintaining a static file